Assistive Technology FAQ

 How Can I Learn More About Assistive Technology?

-Ken Allen, the district AT Specialist maintains a google sites webpage with new and useful information about the exciting world of AT.
+Chelsea Shay and Michal Rubin, the district AT Specialists, maintain a google sites webpage with new and useful information about the exciting world of AT.
 Check it out!